ThirVondukr/passlib/docs/lib/passlib.hash.cisco_pix.rst

 1. The password is encoded using an ``ASCII``-compatible encoding (all known references are strict 7-bit ascii, and Passlib uses ``UTF-8`` to provide unicode support).
-2. If the hash is associated with a user account, append the first four bytes of the user account name to the end of the password.
+2. If the hash is associated with a user account and provided password is less than 28 characters, append the first four bytes of the user account name to the end of the password.
    If the hash is NOT associated with a user account (e.g. it's the "enable" password), this step should be omitted.
-3. The resulting password should be truncated to 16 bytes, or the right side NULL padded to 16 bytes, as appropriate.
+3. For password lengths 12 characters or less, the password should be truncated to 16 bytes, or the right side NULL padded to 16 bytes, as appropriate.
+For PIX/ASA code 7.0 or newer, password lengths up to 32 are supported.
+   Passwords 12 or less characters in length are not altered in operation.
+Password of a length of 13 - 32 characters
+   will be padded or truncated to 32 bytes as appropriate.
 4. Run the result of step 3 through MD5.
 5. Discard every 4th byte of the 16-byte MD5 hash, starting
    with the 4th byte.